-Last week I did a 5 year review for a client's SPCC plans.
+Last week I did a 5-year review for a client's SPCC plans.
 Everything looked great.
 The site hasn't changed, no spills, great monthly inspections.
-There were some new personnel on site which needed to be added to the plan, but other than that it was a breeze!
+There were some new personnel on-site who needed to be added to the plan, but other than that it was a breeze!

 Not only is that the wrong attitude to take when it comes to keeping your staff safe, and your facility free from mishaps due to neglect, it could get you in trouble.
 No, this stuff is not always common sense, and yes, you need to be conducting annual SPCC training at your operation.

-It's a vital to keep your staff knowledgeable of what happens in an emergency, how to react, who the call, what to do, and keeps them safe.
-Yes it may be common sense to some, but it's not a guarantee.
+It's vital to keep your staff knowledgeable of what happens in an emergency, how to react, who they call, what to do, and keeps them safe.
+Yes, it may be common sense to some, but it's not a guarantee.
 It's also absolutely required to happen at least once annually, and not conducting training will get you some hefty violations from the USEPA.

 Just having an SPCC Plan is not enough.
 You need to conduct annual SPCC training.

 Yes, You NEED to do Annual SPCC Training